Supreme Court to hear plea challenging UAPA on October 18

 “The definition of an ‘unlawful activity’ includes ‘disaffection against India’ which does not have a defined meaning under the Act and can be used to target anyone against whom the government harbours a grudge to someone who may have a contrary point of view,” the petition stated.

-Umar Khalid, Sharjeel Imam, Siddiqui Kappan and Stan Swamy are some of the activists who have been acquitted under the draconian law.
+Umar Khalid, Sharjeel Imam, Siddiqui Kappan and Stan Swamy are some of the activists who have been accused under the draconian law.

 While Khalid, Imam and Kappan’s bail hearings are still in progress, Swamy, who was had been accused in the Bhima Koregaon case, died in July last year while he was lodged in Taloja jail.
 The 84-year-old activist suffered from Parkinson’s disease and contracted the coronavirus infection in prison.